About Layer 3 Unicast Routing

 Static routes are route table entries that you manually configure.
 These static routes do not change unless you reconfigure them.
 Static routes are simple to design and work well in environments where network traffic is relatively predictable and where network design is relatively simple.

-Because static routing systems cannot react to network changes, you should not use them for today’s large, constantly changing networks.
-Most routing protocols today use dynamic routing algorithms, which adjust to changing network circumstances by analyzing incoming routing update messages.
+Because static routing systems cannot react to network changes, you should not use them for large, constantly changing networks.
+Most routing protocols today use dynamic routing algorithms that adjust to changing network circumstances by analyzing incoming routing update messages.
 If the message indicates that a network change has occurred, the routing software recalculates routes and sends out new routing update messages.
 These messages permeate the network, triggering routers to rerun their algorithms and change their routing tables accordingly.

 You can supplement dynamic routing algorithms with static routes where appropriate.
 For example, you should configure each subnetwork with a static route to the IP default gateway or router of last resort (a router to which all unrouteable packets are sent).

 You can separate networks into unique routing domains or autonomous systems.
 A n autonomous system is a portion of an internetwork under common administrative authority that is regulated by a particular set of administrative guidelines.
 Routing protocols that route between autonomous systems are called exterior gateway protocols or interdomain protocols.
 The Border Gateway Protocol (BGP) is an example of an exterior gateway protocol.
 Routing protocols used within an autonomous system are called interior gateway protocols or intradomain protocols.
 EIGRP and OSPF are examples of interior gateway protocols.